daos-stack/daos/docs/admin/fabrics.md

 Note that while the `ofi+verbs` provider _should_ also support RoCE, the verbs provider has scalability limitations and is not recommended.

-Many NVIDIA network adapters like ConnectX-7 are Virtual Protocol Interface (VPI) adapters: Each port can be set to either InfiniBand mode (mode 1) or Ethernet mode (mode 2).
+Many NVIDIA network adapters, such as ConnectX-7, are Virtual Protocol Interface (VPI) adapters.
+Each port can be set to either InfiniBand mode (mode 1) or Ethernet mode (mode 2).
 By default, all ports are set to InfiniBand.
 To change a port to Ethernet, make sure that the `mst` package is installed (it should be part of the DOCA-OFED installation), and run the following steps to determine the device name of the port to be changed, change the link type, and reboot the node to make the change effective.
 For example, with ConnectX-7 adapters (MT4129):

 ```bash